Quickly relieves gastrointestinal disorders by accelerating the natural healing process.

 People with irritable bowel syndrome may have diarrhea, constipation, or both.
 One sachet of Vivera can help regulate bowel movements and ease bloating.

-Premature babies are at risk for this serious disease.
+Premature babies are at risk for this severe disease.
 The tissue in the intestines begins to die.
-The intestines become inflamed and a hole can form.
+The intestines become inflamed, and a hole can form.

 Recent studies show that using Lactobacillus rhamnosus GG with bovine lactoferrin supplement can help keep it under control.
 Bifidobacterium infantis combined with Lactobacillus acidophilus can also help prevent this problem in sick newborns.